 After hiking up and down exploring the rice terrace, nothing better than having lunch in some cozy restaurants and take a rest.
 There are plenty of restaurants and cafes for visitors to dine surrounded by the exceptional green scenery.

-Sit and take a nice look over the green terrace while enjoying various Bali cuisine these restaurants offer.
-Visitors also recommended to try delicious cold young coconut drink, it is perfect to quench the thirst and replenish the energy.
+Sit and take a nice look over the green terrace while enjoying the various Bali cuisine these restaurants offer.
+Visitors also recommended trying delicious cold young coconut drink, it is perfect to quench the thirst and replenish the energy.